-7. How well does this statement describe you: 'I sometimes get very drunk on a night out'?
+13. Still thinking of a couple of years ago, how well does this statement describe you back then: 'I sometimes used to get very drunk on a night out'?

 Definitely agree

 Tend to agree

 Tend to disagree CLOSE

 Definitely disagree CLOSE

 Don't know CLOSE

-8. How often, typically, do you go out and get drunk?
+14. How often, back then, did you typically go out and get drunk?